johanbrunsten/FlowKit.old/README.md

 # FlowKit
-FlowKit is a framework for calculate the hydraulic gradient in a pipe.
+FlowKit is a framework, written in Swift, for calculate the hydraulics in a pipe.
 The framework is designed for urban drainage but should be functinally for other simularly applications.
 ## Features
 Calculate the flow and/or depth, velocity, friction loss and friction factor, both for maximum pipe flow and part-full pipe flow.
 ## How to use